rossdrew/emuRox/README.md

 </a>

 # EmuRox
 NOTE: While not dead, I've found it hard to dedicate time to this project over the last few years.
+I'm currently working on a bit of a restructure making this cycle accurate in order to work well with an APU.

 Ostensibly, a Nintendo Entertainment System ([NES](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System)) emulator with a view to encompassing other systems.
 Creating a pluggable multi-emulator.
 In actuality, it is not about getting a working emulator, for a NES or anything else.
 There are plenty of them out there.
 It's about taking a complex problem and designing the best abstraction possible.
 Allowing us to discuss complex ideas in simple language.